 When someone mentions fringe, rattan, and macramé, I immediately time travel back to 2014 and the boho explosion, but these are not your momma’s woven fibers.
 The Verellen showroom featured organic fringe on ombré dyed pillows, rope-wrapped lighting, woven wall art, tassel lighting, and leather-wrapped armrests.

 Did you catch my best of the best cane furniture round-up I posted a few weeks ago?
-Caning was everywhere at market — Hudson Valley Lighting was showing off their cane pendant lighting, and this curvy desk from Union Home was a beauty.
+Caning was everywhere at market — Hudson Valley Lighting was showing off their rattan and cane lighting, and this curvy desk from Union Home was a beauty.
 Definitely wouldn’t mind if a tiny desk elf delivered one to my doorstep while I was sleeping.
 It would be so perfect for my home office…just saying.

 2. Interior Design Trend: Chrome